Nicotine: Influence of ionization state

 Nicotine's absorption is modulated by its ionization state, governed by pH relative to pKa values (8.10 for pyrrolidine nitrogen, 3.41 for pyridine).
-At physiological pH (~7.4), it's mostly monoprotonated (cationic); above pH 8, it becomes unprotonated free-base, which is lipophilic and volatile.
+At physiological pH (~7.4), it is mostly monoprotonated (cationic); above pH 8, it becomes unprotonated free-base, which is lipophilic and volatile.
 The distribution of nicotine among its free-base and protonated forms in aerosolised nicotine affects inhalability; it has been manipulated in tobacco smoke and now in electronic cigarettes by the use of acids to de-freebase nicotine and form 'nicotine salts'.
 Pod mod electronic cigarettes use nicotine in the form of a protonated nicotine, rather than free-base nicotine found in earlier generations.

 Free-base nicotine enables rapid membrane diffusion and higher bioavailability in early tobacco/oral studies.
 Yet, recent e-cigarette research contradicts this: protonated salts (e.g., nicotine benzoate, lactate, levulinate from acid addition) yield higher Cmax and faster onset than equivalent free-base.
 For example, 2% benzoate salt produced 3x higher Cmax in human puffing trials.
 Notably, Cmax of protonated nicotine salts appears independent of the composition and identity of the counter anions (e.g., benzoate, lactate, levulinate) forming the salts for higher administered nicotine formulations.

 These effects stem from aerosol dynamics—salts form low-volatility submicron particles for deeper lung deposition and less exhalation loss, versus free-base's superficial deposition.
 Sensorily, free-base delivers a harsh throat hit, while salts allow smoother high-dose inhalation, boosting appeal and intake.